UNIVERSITY OF WISCONSIN River Falls

-Following her UW-RF undergraduate graduation, Jacqueline began working on a MSE in Community Counseling at the University of Wisconsin - River Falls.
+Following her UW-RF undergraduate degree, Jacqueline began working on a MSE in Community Counseling at the University of Wisconsin-River Falls.
 In 1996, she completed her degree work.
 Jacqueline is currently working at Sibley County Human Services doing child protection and children's mental health case management.
-She is married to former UW-RF student Scott Ahlers and they have one child.
+She is married to former UW-RF student, Scott Ahlers and they have one child.

 * Ilisa (Sykora) Ailts

 Ilisa notes, "The smartest thing I did for myself as a college student was intern.
 I interned with the MN Department of Corrections as a caseworker.
 I had a job as a resident counselor in a juvenile female group home lined up when I graduated."
 She has since left that position to become a family resource provider (family services) with Head Start.